saharmor/dalle-playground/README.md

 1. Run the DALL-E backend using Google Colab [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/saharmor/dalle-playground/blob/main/backend/dalle_playground_backend.ipynb)
 2. Copy the URL from the last executed cell.
 Look for the line having `your url is: https://XXXX.trycloudflare.com`
-3. **Wait for the backend to fully load**, this should take ~2min and you should see `--> DALL-E Server is up and running!`
+3. **Wait for the backend to fully load**, this should take ~2min and you should see `--> Image generation server is up and running!`
 5. Browse https://saharmor.github.io/dalle-playground/?backendUrl=https://XXXX.trycloudflare.com where the `backendUrl` query parameter should be the url from the previous step

-**General note**: while it is possible to run the DALL-E Mini backend on the free tier of Google Colab, generating more than 1-2 images would take more than 1min, which will result in a frontend timeout.
+**General note**: while it is possible to run the backend on the free tier of Google Colab, generating more than ~2 images would take >1min, which will result in a frontend timeout.
 Consider upgrading to Colab Pro or run the backend notebook on your stronger ML machine (e.g. AWS EC2).

-## Using DALL-E Mega
-DALL-E Mega is substantially more capable than DALL-E Mini and therefore generates higher fidelity images.
-If you have the computing power--either through a Google Colab Pro+ subcription or by having a strong local machine, select the DALL-E Mega model in the colab notebook or run the backend with a `Mega` or `Mega_full` parameter, e.g. `python dalle-playground/backend/app.py --port 8000 --model_version mega`

 ## Local development

-Follow these steps in case you'd like to clone and run the DALL-E playground locally:
+Follow these steps in case you'd like to clone and run the DALL-E Playground locally:

 1. Clone or fork this repository
 2. Create a virtual environment `cd backend && python3 -m venv ENV_NAME`